Gmail Read Receipt: A Complete and Simple Guide to Tracking Emails Effectively (2025)

 Advantages of Third-Party Tools

-Take Gmail’s list of limitations and flip it: third-party tools solve almost all of these issues.
+Take Gmail’s list of limitations and flip it around: third-party tools solve almost all of them.

-• Most are available as browser extensions or plugins for both desktop and mobile.
+2️⃣ Most are available as browser extensions or add-ons, for both desktop and mobile.

-2️⃣ Recipient independence: The recipient doesn’t see or need to approve a read receipt request.
+3️⃣ The recipient doesn’t see—or need to approve—a read receipt request.

 • Filter read/unread emails.